 Accessing real-time income and employment data can be game changing for many businesses.
 But knowing how to evaluate and select the provider that will best serve your business’s needs takes thoughtful consideration.
-This guide is designed to help.
+This guide is designed to help you avoid potential pitfalls and set your vendor selection criteria to find the best data partner for your business.

 Cutting through the noise